Veritius/bevy_stardust/docs/usage.md

 >    1. TransportSendPackets

 First, in `PreUpdate`, the `TransportReadPackets` schedule is run.
 This is where transport layers process incoming data and write octet strings for reading by your systems.

+`ReadOctetStrings` is where most systems that read octet strings should be placed.
+Since they run in `PreUpdate`, you can mutate the world before any other game systems are run, preventing system order related issues with plugins that aren't aware of Stardust.
+You can still read octet strings in `Update`, but be aware of potential issues.

+`TransportSendPackets` is just where transport layers send any octet strings you've written.
+After this, buffers are cleared.
+Messages do not persist across ticks, unless you or the transport layer clone the octet string.

 ## Channels
 **TODO**